The ibidi µ-Patterning Technology

 The ibidi µ-Patterning technology enables spatially defined cell adhesion for various 2D and 3D cell culture applications.

-Miniaturized adhesive patterns (e.g., lines, squares, or dots) are irreversibly printed on the non-adhesive Bioinert surface of the ibidi Polymer Coverslip, allowing for precisely controlled cell adhesion.
+Miniaturized adhesive patterns (e.g., squares or dots) are irreversibly printed on the non-adhesive Bioinert surface of the ibidi Polymer Coverslip, allowing for precisely controlled cell adhesion.
 The µ-Patterns are dry-stable, sterile, and ready to use.

 The µ-Pattern, the Bioinert surface, and the ibidi Polymer Coverslip are all optimized for high resolution imaging and microscopy.